Evaluating source quality

 - Hearsay: many pieces of ‘common knowledge’ are not based on fact, but on rumour (see, for example, the myth that humans use only 10 percent of their brains).

 Outside sources, especially academic sources, consider multiple sources of information together to build a bigger picture of the topic.
 They rely on evidence, logic, and research to establish their points.
-For these reasons, outside sources are usually considered more valuable for the purposes of assignment writing.
+For these reasons, outside sources are usually considered more valuable for the purposes of assignment writing (they have Mana/Authority to speak to this topic).

-It is still possible (and, often, important) to present your own position on a topic, but that position should be supported by evidence from other sources wherever possible.
+It is still possible (and, often, important) to present your own position on a topic, but that position should be supported by evidence from other sources wherever possible (this will enhance your Mana as a graduate).

 Note: the amount of personal experience that can be used in an assignment varies from discipline to discipline, and assignment to assignment.
 Reflective writing, for example, emphasises personal experience.
 If unsure, ask your course coordinator.